coderloff/zig-tutorial/en/installation.md

 If you try to call `zig` in CMD (Command Prompt) or in PowerShell, you should see an error that says the `zig` command is not recognized.

-For calling `zig` command in every session, we must add it to Environment Variables`.
+For calling `zig` command in every session, we must add it to `Environment Variables`.

-First, press `Windows + R` keys at the same time, type `sysdm.cpl, and press enter.
+First, press `Windows + R` keys at the same time, type `sysdm.cpl`, and press enter.
 It will open the system properties window.

 In `Advanced` section, there is a button called Environment Variables`.
 When you click it, the Environment Variables` window should be opened.